Initial Teacher Education

-The partnership will exist between 2019 and 2022 in the first instance and is designed to provide high quality training routes for the next generation of primary and secondary teachers in Wales.
-Our partner schools include Lewis Boys' School, Pengam; Lewis Girls' School, Ystrad Mynach; Pentrebane Primary School, Cardiff; St Joseph's Catholic Primary School, Penarth and Whitchurch Primary School, Cardiff.
+The partnership is designed to provide high quality training routes for the next generation of primary and secondary teachers in Wales.
+Our partner schools include Cyfartha Park Primary, Merthyr Tydfil; Lewis Boys' School, Pengam; Lewis Girls' School, Ystrad Mynach; Marlborough Primary School, Cardiff; Pentrebane Primary School, Cardiff; St Joseph's Catholic Primary School, Penarth; St Peter's Catholic Primary School, Cardiff and Whitchurch Primary School, Cardiff.

 The purpose of the partnership is

 - To develop and model a genuinely collaborative approach to ITE and professional learning in Wales;